 In November 2020, Nanobiotix notified PharmaEngine of a material breach of the terms of the License and Collaboration agreement.
 While both Nanobiotix and PharmaEngine believe in the potential of NBTXR3 to improve treatment outcomes for patients with cancer, the parties have had disagreements regarding the optimal strategy for development in the Asia-Pacific region.
 As such, after discussion between the two parties, Nanobiotix and PharmaEngine have mutually agreed to discontinue the collaboration.
 This agreement to terminate the License and Collaboration agreement represents a full resolution of outstanding disagreements over a number of issues with respect to the development of NBTXR3 in the Asia-Pacific region.
-See Note 24 - Subsequent events for additional detail regarding the accounting policy applied to the License and Collaboration Agreement.
+See Note 24 - Subsequent events for additional detail regarding the collaboration of the termination and see Note 15 for additional detail regarding the accounting policy applied to the License and Collaboration Agreement